A Daughter Becomes An Accomplice To Her Mother's Affair In 'Wild Game'

 Brodeur immediately goes on the defensive: "Adam was getting this all wrong.
 He saw Malabar as perpetrator, not victim.
 I must have failed to relate the complexities of the situation, I decided."
 Of course, as Brodeur grew up, experienced more of the world, and got to see different points of view, her relationship with her mother became ever more strained, running hot and cold through dramas I won't share here for fear of giving away the stranger-than-fiction series of events.

 It's not often we get to read about the sexual and romantic lives of people past middle age, since they're so often condemned by popular imagination to sexless existences, but Wild Game, for all its luscious prose and tantalizing elements, is ultimately about the slow and painful process of losing a mother.
-Malabar is still alive, if unwell, as of the book is ending, but Brodeur is no longer the girl who felt that being chosen to carry secrets was the same thing as unconditional love.
+Malabar is still alive, if unwell, as of the book's ending, but Brodeur is no longer the girl who felt that being chosen to carry secrets was the same thing as unconditional love.

 Ilana Masad is an Israeli American fiction writer, critic and founder/host of the podcast The Other Stories.
 Her debut novel, All My Mother's Lovers, is forthcoming from Dutton in 2020.